tofis102/deliverable/README.md

 ### Further Information Is Provided via the Notebook

-**This `README.md` is a pre-stage guide to `Notebook.qmd`, which situates the extension in the literature, provides step-by-step instructions for interviews and focus groups, explains code decisions, shares limitations, explores usage and extensions, and analyzes AI focus groups qualitatively.**
+**This `README.md` is a pre-stage guide to `Notebook.qmd`, which situates the extension in the literature, provides step-by-step instructions for interviews and focus groups, explains coding decisions, shares limitations, explores usage and extensions, and analyzes AI focus groups qualitatively.**

 ## Clone GitHub Repository & Environment Setup